 If it is difficult to visit an office in Derby, you may go to any Register Office in England and Wales to provide information for the birth registration by declaration.
 The information you provide will be posted on to us and once we have registered the birth a free short birth certificate will be sent to you by post.

 Either the mother or father of the baby can register alone if they are married.

 If the parents are not married to each other, both parents must usually attend to register at the same time.
 If the mother prefers that no details of the father are given, she can attend alone.

-This registration process normally takes around 20 to 30 minutes.
+This registration process normally takes 20 minutes.

 The Registrar will give you a short copy birth certificate which is free of charge.
 This basic certificate shows the baby's forenames and surname, sex, date of birth and district of birth only.

 You can buy a full birth certificate for £4.00 if you would like a complete copy of the register entry.
 You will need to pay by debit or credit card as we only accept cash in certain circumstances.

 |Tuesday||9.00am to 5.00pm|